 |Vitamin C||Repairs body tissues.
 Helps with formation of collagen.|

 How to Make Fever Grass Tea

 Making tea with the grass is pretty simple.
-You only need a couple ingredients.
+Here is how to prepare Fever grass tea.

 Basic Tea Recipe